thanhvocam/Human_vasculature/README.md

 ## Demo
-For a quick demo, please visit this website: https://humanvasculature-fehopwpmus7frpakvv2ngt.streamlit.app/ You can upload an image in `.tif` format in the val dataset and see the result.
-Read the instructions for downloading data below.
+For a quick demo, please visit this website: https://humanvasculature-fehopwpmus7frpakvv2ngt.streamlit.app/ You can upload an image in `.tif` format in the `val` directory and see the result.

 ## Data prepartion
 1. File polygons.jsonl: https://drive.google.com/file/d/145_7xXJ9_DzLrIGfO5AIXbyJoIYi7H9Z/view?usp=drive_link